 The Sukanya Samridhhi Yojana Scheme eligibility criteria are as below:

-- The parents or legal guardians can open the account in the name of the girl child anytime before she reaches the age of 10 years
+- The parents or legal guardians can open the account in the name of the girl child anytime before she attains the age of 10 years

 - The girl child has to be a resident Indian